unahouExosite/docs/tutorials/hvac-tutorial/beaglebone.md

 # BeagleBone Green Wireless Setup

-This portion of the tutorial with help you get your BeagleBone Green Wireless connected to the solution you have already deployed.
+This portion of the tutorial will help you get your SeeedStudio BeagleBone Green Wireless (BBG) connected to the solution you have already deployed.

 # Requirements